terryyang20233/ARC_2026_Dynamic_Object_Capture/README.md

 This repository is for **academic research and education**: simulated and lab capture of a tennis ball with a netted research quadrotor.

-It is **not** a targeting, surveillance, or weapons system.
-Do not use it to intercept people, vehicles, or anything other than the documented tennis-ball scenario.
-Real flight requires institutional approval, airspace authorization, and a safety-reviewed flight stack.
-The intercept planner publishes setpoints only; it does not include a motor mixer or a production PX4/ArduPilot integration.

-## Privacy and data

-- No API keys, passwords, or private credentials are stored in this repository.
-- Jetson camera test dumps are excluded (see `.gitignore`).
-- YOLO training visualizations and `Object_Detection_Test_1/predict/` images come from a public Roboflow tennis-ball dataset (`Tennis-Ball-1` in Colab).
-They may include people who appear in that third-party dataset.
-Weights are in `Object_Detection_Test_1/train3/weights/`.
-- Hardware photos in `ARC_2026_presentation/` show a lab/office prototype, not a private address.

-If you fork this work, do not commit webcam captures, flight logs with GPS, or personal photos.

 ## Repository layout